 Fiduciary: A person who exercises discretionary authority or control over management of the Plan or the disposition of its assets, renders investment advice to the Plan, or has discretionary authority or responsibility in the administration of the Plan.
 The "named fiduciary" for the Plan is the Plans Administration Committee of Citigroup Inc., except to the extent fiduciary authority has been delegated by this document or otherwise to Claims Administrators or others.

-Generic drugs: Equivalent medications that contain the same active ingredient and are subject to the same rigid FDA standards for quality, strength, and purity as their brand-name equivalents.
+Generic drugs: Equivalent medications that contain the same active ingredients and are subject to the same rigid FDA standards for quality, strength and purity as their brand-name equivalents.
 Generic drugs are less expensive than brand-name drugs.

 Home health care agency: An agency or organization that provides a program of home health care and meets one of the following three tests: